 - Dicing the peaches and letting them macerate in sugar

-- Making the very quick and simple almond cake batter
+- Making the very quick and simple cake batter

 - Melting the butter